dereksonderegger/444/docs/04_Intro_to_Data_Wrangling.md

         ```r
         Body <- read.csv('http://www.openintro.org/stat/data/bdims.csv')
         ```
     b) The column sex is coded as a 1 if the individual is male and 0 if female.
 This is a non-intuitive labeling system.
 Create a new column `sex.MF` that uses labels Male and Female. _Hint: the ifelse() command will be very convenient here.
-The ifelse() command in R functions similarly to the same command in Excel._
+The ifelse() command in R functions similarly to the same command in Excel.
+Feel free to complete all parts of the exercise in a single R pipeline at the end of the problem.*_
     c) The columns `wgt` and `hgt` measure weight and height in kilograms and centimeters (respectively).
 Use these to calculate the Body Mass Index (BMI) for each individual where
     $$BMI=\frac{Weight\,(kg)}{\left[Height\,(m)\right]^{2}}$$
     d) Double check that your calculated BMI column is correct by examining the summary statistics of the column (e.g. `summary(Body)`).
 BMI values should be between 18 to 40 or so.
 Did you make an error in your calculation?